 Vocabulary challenges are a brilliant way to get students focused in the language classroom and showcase their knowledge.
 In addition, these activities also allow learners to acquire even more knowledge from their peers.
 Students will have the ability to reflect on what they know if they work individually.
 However, if they work in pairs and in small groups, they will also learn new words.
 Combining this reflection, as well as exposure to new words regularly, along with recycling this vocabulary in classroom activities and homework will aid language learners to have more vocabulary to communicate.

-The purpose of this post is to collate a variety of vocabulary challenges (which I will add to over the coming weeks) that you can easily use in your language classrooms, at any time of the academic year.
-The vocabulary development activities are perfect for the French, German and Spanish Key Stage 3, 4 and 5 classrooms in England, but also ideal for English Language Teaching classrooms, as well as any other language teaching classroom anywhere in the world!
+The purpose of this post is to collate a variety of fun vocabulary challenges (which I will add to over the coming weeks) that you can easily use in your language classrooms, at any time of the academic year.
+The vocabulary development activities are perfect for the French, German and Spanish Key Stage 3, 4 and 5 classrooms in England, but also ideal for English Language Teaching classrooms, as well as any other language teaching classroom anywhere in the world for all language learners!

-Try the vocabulary challenges below out today and feel free to add any ones that we should be using in our classrooms in the comment boxes below!
+Try the fun vocabulary challenges and revision activities below out today and feel free to add any ones that we should be using in our classrooms in the comment boxes below!

 AWESOME VOCABULARY ACTIVITIES AND VOCABULARY CHALLENGES FOR THE LANGUAGE CLASSROOM

-3. A-Z Challenge Added 14th Nov I love this vocabulary activity, as it can be used with all levels for pretty much any topic.
-Food and drink springs to mind, as well as ‘verbs’ and so on.
+3. A-Z Challenge I love this vocabulary activity, as it can be used with all levels for pretty much any topic.
+Food and drink springs to mind, as well as lexical groups, such as: ‘verbs’, ‘adjectives’ and ‘nouns’.
 I am working on the topic of health and safety with my current ESOL students and I tried this out with them.
 Would you have thought of ‘fire extinguisher’ for ‘F’?!

 This activity is an oldie but a goody and can be used to develop vocabulary and pronunciation for all students.
 This is one version of ‘beat the teacher’ with a competitive element, but there are also many variations of it.